 Steve Jobs has created such a big company that most Android fanboys begin to hate this company and are jealous of Apple devices simply because they cannot afford them.
 But in their efforts to troll and abuse Apple, they become brand ambassadors of the company.
 However, my question is: Does Apple still hold that status that garners attention, let alone abuse and trolls?

 - Why is Apple Pay Not Available in India: Lack of Market or Lack of Interest?

 - Why Developers Prefer Mac?
 Experts Reveal the Truth

 Do you think Apple can recreate its magic in video streaming services?
-Share your feedback with us on Facebook, Twitter, and Telegram.
-Also, make sure to download our app to read other thought-provoking contents.
+Share your feedback with us in the comment below.